brucou/-rxcc-state/README.md

 statechart.
 We made the decision to discard any concurrency mechanism and broadcast mechanism for two reasons :

- - this is the weak point of statecharts, specially when it comes to readability, and semantics
+ - these are arguably the weak point of statecharts, specially when it comes to readability, and semantics
  - we want to give the library user the possibility to choose its own concurrency and messaging semantics (sync/async, queued/unqueued, peer-to-peer/publish-subscribe, preemption/cooperation, etc.)